gemscode/ravens/README.md

 ### 1. User Input via UI

-- The user provides a Kafka topic name (or uploads a file) in the Streamlit web interface.
+- The user provides a Kafka topic name (or uploads a file) in the Streamlit web interface

 ### 2. Pre-deployment Checks

-- The app verifies connectivity to both Kafka (topic existence) and Redis (cluster health).
+- Kafka and Redis connectivity and configuration are verified

 ### 3. Agent Generation and Deployment

-Upon user action, the app:

-- **Builds a Docker container** containing a Kafka consumer agent, configured to consume from the specified Kafka topic and write view counts to Redis.
+- A Docker container is built with a Kafka consumer agent
-- **Deploys the container to Kubernetes** as a pod (or deployment) using the Kubernetes Python client.
+- The container is deployed to Kubernetes using the Python client

 ### 4. Real-Time Data Processing

-- The deployed Kafka consumer agent:
+- The agent:
-  - Subscribes to the specified Kafka topic.
+  - Subscribes to the topic
-  - Consumes messages (e.g., video view events) in real time.
+  - Consumes messages
-  - Updates per-video view counts in Redis using a key structure like `video_views:{topic}:{video_id}`.
+  - Updates Redis using `video_views:{topic}:{video_id}` keys

 ### 5. Monitoring and Visualization

-- The Streamlit app:
-  - Monitors the Kubernetes deployment status.
-  - Once the consumer is running, queries Redis for the current view counts for the given topic.
-  - Displays the live counts in the UI as a table for user inspection.
+- The UI shows deployment status and live video view counts pulled from Redis

 ### 6. Self-Service, Automated, and Extensible

-- The entire process—from topic selection to deployment and monitoring—is automated and repeatable via the UI.
-- The architecture is modular: you can adapt it for other event types, data sinks, or cloud environments.
+- The pipeline is fully managed from the UI and designed for easy customization

 ---

 ## 🧰 Key Technologies Used

-- **Apache Kafka**: For scalable, durable message streaming.
-- **Redis**: For fast, scalable, in-memory view count storage.
-- **Docker**: To containerize the Kafka consumer agent for portability and reproducibility.
-- **Kubernetes (k3s)**: For orchestrating and scaling consumer agents as pods/deployments.
-- **Streamlit**: For the interactive web UI that ties the workflow together.
+- **Apache Kafka** — Real-time event streaming
+- **Redis** — Fast in-memory storage
+- **Docker** — Agent containerization
+- **Kubernetes (k3s)** — Lightweight orchestrator
+- **Streamlit** — Web-based control UI
-- **Python**: For backend logic and integration.
+- **Python** — Backend logic

 ---

 ## 💡 What Makes It Powerful

-- **Automated Agent Deployment**: The system doesn’t just process data—it dynamically builds, deploys, and manages the agents that do the work, all from a single UI.
-- **Real-Time Feedback Loop**: Users see live updates on view counts as soon as the consumer is deployed and running.
-- **Cloud-Native, Modular Design**: Easily extensible for new topics, data sources, or output sinks, and ready for production-scale workloads.
+- **No manual steps**: Just run `./install.sh` then `./start.sh`
+- **Live monitoring**: Real-time stream ingestion + visualization
+- **Fully pluggable**: Bring your own infra or use the default stack
+- **Easily extendable**: Swap Redis, change agent logic, or deploy to cloud clusters

 ---